ermadan/mini-scan-takehome/README.md

 `docker compose up`
 Scan processor service configuration is in `docker-compose.yml`, configurable values:
 - BATCH_SIZE, int
-- TEST_ORDER, string, if set it will create entry with the TEST_ORDER value as ip and `math.MaxUint32` as timestamp, and substitute the .
+- TEST_ORDER_IP, string, if set it will create entry with the TEST_ORDER value as ip and `math.MaxUint32` as timestamp, and substitute a random service with `HTTP`.
 It will also print top 20 entries from the table ordered by timestamp desc

 ## Task Definition